We’re working on a video for this page. In the mean time a short message from our CEO Hax

 Who is Pam?

-She started with excellent training from the Racal Electronics Group, working across events, brochures, advertising, PR and hospitality.
+She started out with excellent experience at the Racal Electronics Group, working across events, brochures, advertising, PR and hospitality.
 She was Racal’s first female stand manager at the Farnborough Air Show, where she carried one of the first (large and heavy) Vodafones (Vodafone was part of Racal).
-She project managed and wrote the brochure for the first Skyphone research consortium, and gained the foundation skills on which she has built her career.
+She managed and wrote the brochure for the first Skyphone research consortium, and gained the foundation skills on which she has built her career.

 Becoming marketing manager for a top creative services group further developed her design and production management skills, and provided an opportunity to be known as a feature writer for design and graphic production magazines.
 Pam returned to corporate life to do international marketing, starting in IT and moving to project management software.